 The university is committed to creating and sustaining an educational and working environment free of sexual violence (e.g., sexual offense, sexual misconduct, dating violence, domestic violence, and stalking).
 If you experience any of these forms of violence, you are strongly encouraged to utilize the various on and off campus resources described below.
 Your safety and well-being is the university’s priority.
 This publication is intended to help you understand your rights and options, as well as provide you with information regarding support and assistance.
+All individuals who report that they have experienced sexual or relationship violence will be provided with a written Sexual and Relationship Violence Information Sheet.
 For a full description of DePaul's policy, refer to DePaul's Sexual and Relationship Violence Prevention and Response Policy.pdf

 What Should I Do?